gmoeck/gmoeck.github.com/_posts/2011-10-26-stubbing-is-not-enough.md

 The assertion here is found in the code "ticket_reserver.should_receive(:reserve).with(55)".
 Instead of asserting on the state of the object, I assert on its behavior.
-This then allows my test to respect the encapsulation of my object, isolate it from its dependencies (which means it runs fast), while not making my tests brittle.
+This then allows my test to respect the encapsulation of my object, and isolate it from its dependencies (which means it runs fast), while not making my tests brittle.

 The only key becomes mocking roles, instead of objects so that we can